Silentmussle913/SwimCore/README.md

 - **Scenes**: Hub, Kit FFA, duels, and other parts of the server are handled as separate scenes.
 - **Player ECS**: Entity Component System used to handle player behaviors and callbacks.
 - **Custom Actors**: Create custom entities with skins, geometries, and behaviors to control them.

+### Duel & FFA scenes with Queueing + Map Pools

+- Configure your duels in `data/duels.json` to be used in the Queue scene with proper configuration.
+- Any `FFA` deriving scene during `init` can set the `protected FFAInfo $info` field to assist in registration.
+- Currently all Map Pools must be manually defined and allocated inside `MapsData::$mapPools`.

 ---

 ## Auto-Loading of Actors, Commands, and Scenes